morinted/pysent/source/foss.md

 1. Only to run for certain purposes.

-	- Time-based licensing.
+	- Time-based licensing, home use only, etc.

 2. Hidden or obfuscated source code.

-	- Google's Javascript.
+	- Google's Javascript is obviously client-side, but they obfuscate it to make it hard to understand.

 3. DRM and other methods to disallow redistribution of the product.

+	- Video games are notoriously known for this reason.
+Diablo 3 and EA's SimCity are games that had bad press due to their DRM.

 4. Not allowed to redistribute modified copies.
 (GNU)

-	- Even if all other essentials are met, without this freedom, the software is not open-source.
+	- Even if all other essentials are met, without this freedom, the software is not free and open-source.

 ------------------------------------